Slow Down

 - Collaborating with York Regional Police, local municipalities, Public Health and Public School Boards to address the traveller safety experience

-- Implementing Automated Speed Enforcement
+- Implementing Automated Speed Enforcement and the Red Light Camera program

 - Revising speed limits for growing communities and safe travel